seedifferently/apidocs-v4/source/includes/_claims.md

 <a name="claim-adjustment-group-codes"></a>
-Full list of possible values that can be used in the claim_adjusment_group_code fields:
+Full list of possible values that can be used in the `claim_adjustment_group_code` fields:

 | claim_adjustment_group_code Values                       |
 |:---------------------------------- |